adamhsparks/read.abares/README.md

 ABARES is the research arm of the Australian federal Government Department of Agriculture, Fisheries and Forestry (DAFF).
 ABARES' main role is "to provide professionally independent data, research, analysis and advice that informs public and private decisions affecting Australian agriculture, fisheries and forestry"[^1].

-The data provided by ABARES is extensive and varied, and includes data on agricultural production, trade, and forecasts, as well as spatial data on farm locations and top-soil thickness.
+The data provided by ABARES is extensive and varied, and includes data on agricultural production, trade, and forecasts, as well as spatial data on farm locations and topsoil thickness.
 ABARES data are not available from other sources but are mostly available under Creative Commons Licences for reuse.

 ## About {read.abares}: why this package?